Salt & Wind Travel

 Villa Comunale

-These stunning public gardens — created by Englishwoman Florence Trevelyan in the 1800s — are all too often overlooked by visitors.
-They are a perfect spot to grab some peace and quiet and the views of Mount Etan and the coastline are jaw-dropping.
+Visitors often overlook these stunning public gardens — created by Englishwoman Lady Florence Trevelyan in the 1800s.
+They are a perfect spot to grab some peace and quiet, and the views of the bay and of Mount Etna are jaw-dropping.
+Head there for some of the best views in town — we enjoy it at sunset when you can watch the sun sink over the western horizon.

-You could head as far as Oritigia or Catania for a day trip but here are day trips from Taormina Sicily that are within a one-hour drive:
+You could head as far as Ortigia or Catania for a day trip, but here are day trips from Taormina, Sicily, that are within a one-hour drive:

 Castelmola

 This hilltop village is perched above Taormina Sicily and is punctuated by a now-ruined castle.
-It’s a steep, but rewarding one-hour hike up on foot or you can take a bus.
+It’s a steep but rewarding one-hour hike up on foot (which will allow you to pass the church built in a grotto known as Monte Tauro), or you can take a bus.

 Capo Sant’Andrea